She was 'everything you'd want your daughter or friend to be.' Here's what we know about the Michigan State University shooting victims - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Michelle Watson, Amanda Watts and Sara Smart contributed to this report.
+CNN’s Michelle Watson, Amanda Watts, Sara Smart and Jillian Sykes contributed to this report.